Data Processing Agreement

 Please specify all purposes for which the Personal Data will be Processed by the Supplier as the Customer’s data processor:

 To facilitate normal operation of the Service on Customer’s behalf.
-The Personal data is not processed by Hailey HR in no other way.
+The personal data is not processed by Hailey HR in any other way.

 Categories of data